telerik/reporting-docs/report-items/picturebox.md

 * A URI (local path or URL) that points to a bitmap or an SVG file.
 * A string that represents either a Base64-encoded image or an SVG markup.

-The following screenshot shows a PictureBox report item at design-time.
+The following screenshot shows a PictureBox report item at design time.
 Note the image thumbnail in the upper left corner.

 ![Setting the value of a PictureBox shown in a report at design-time](images/PictureBox.png)

 When you add values to the PictureBox, note the following:

-* When the `Value` property is a string that is not an expression (a string which doesn't start with `=`), the PictureBox assumes the value is a URI, a Base64-encoded image, or an SVG markup.
+* When the `Value` property is a string that is not an expression (a string that doesn't start with `=`), the PictureBox assumes the value is a URI, a Base64-encoded image, or an SVG markup.

 	The __Relative Path__ will be resolved as follows:

 	+ For __declarative report definitions (TRDP and TRDX files)__ - with respect to the report location.
 	+ For __type report definitions (CS and VB reports)__ - with respect to the application starting point.

 * Clicking the ellipsis for `Value` will open a **Browse** dialog to navigate to a file on your hard drive.
-The engine will try to determine the type of the selected file and populate the `Value` property with a descriptive text.
+The engine will try to determine the type of the selected file and populate the `Value` property with descriptive text.
 * When a raster image file (BMP, GIF, JPEG, PNG, EXIF, or TIFF) is selected, its bytes will be serialized in the report definition.
 When a Base64-encoded image file is selected, the report definition will persist the string representation of the Base64-encoded image.
-When an SVG image file is selected, the report definition persist its markup and it will be accessible in Edit Expression dialog.
+When an SVG image file is selected, the report definition persists its markup and it will be accessible in the Edit Expression dialog.
 * You can also paste a path to an image file, a Base64-encoded string, or an SVG markup in the `Value` property editor or in the **Edit Expression** dialog.
 Note that the maximum length supported by the `Value` editor is 32767 characters, so if the new string value is longer than that, you need to use the **Edit Expression** dialog instead.

 To set an expression as a PictureBox value in the Report Designer: